Bayesian Incentive-Compatible Bandit Exploration: Conclusions and open questions

 This paper sets the stage for future work in several directions.
-First, the most immediate technical question left open by our work is whether one can achieve Bayesian regret with constants that do not depend on the prior.
-Second, one would like to generalize the machine learning problem to a large (super-constant) number of actions, possibly with a known structure on the action set. \footnote{Structured action sets have been one of the major directions in the literature on MAB in the past decade.
-Several structures have been studied, e.g., linearity, convexity, Lipschitzness, and combinatorial structure.} The latter would require handling agents' priors with complex correlations across actions.
+First, the most immediate technical questions left open by our work is whether one can achieve Bayesian regret with constants that do not depend on the prior (for a fixed $m$, the number of actions), and with only a polynomial dependence on $m$.
+Second, one would like to handle bandit problems with a large number of actions and a known structure on the action set. \footnote{Structured action sets have been one of the major directions in the literature on MAB in the past decade.
+Several structures have been studied, e.g., linearity, convexity, Lipschitzness, and combinatorial structure; see \citet{Bubeck-survey12} for background and references.} This would require handling agents' priors with complex correlations across actions, which do not necessarily satisfy the properties assumed in this paper.
+On the other hand, algorithms for such problems typically explore only a sparse subset of the arms, so perhaps the assumptions on the prior could be relaxed.
 Third, the mechanism design setup could be generalized to incorporate constraints on how much information about the previous rounds must be revealed to the agents.
 Such constraints, arising for practical reasons in the Internet economy and for legal reasons in medical decisions, typically work against the information asymmetry, and hence make the planner's problem more difficult.
 Fourth, while our detail-free result does not require the algorithm to have full knowledge of the priors, ideally the planner would like to start with little or no knowledge of the priors, and elicit the necessary knowledge directly from the agents.
 Then the submitted information becomes subject to agent's incentives, along with the agent's choice of action.
+Finally, it would be tantalizing to bring the theory of BIC exploration closer to the design of large-scale medical trials (see Section~\ref{sec:medical} for discussion).
+In particular, one needs to account for heterogenous, risk-averse patients whose beliefs and risk preferences are largely unknown (and probably need to be elicited), and whose decisions may deviate from the standard economic assumptions.